eluckie/the-wandering-eye/README.md

 >* the game will randomize difficulty between 3x3, 4x4, 5x5, or 6x6
 >* to start a new game, click on a new color on the color palette. to choose a different randomized difficulty, click on the same color again. to play the other game, click the **play puzzle** or **play slider** at the top of the page (will display the opposite of whichever game you're already playing)
 >* _PUZZLE GAME:_ user clicks on two tiles to switch their positions until all tiles are in the proper spot & the game is finished
->* _SLIDER GAME:_ user clicks on one of the tiles touching the blank tile to swtich positions. to win, all tiles should be in their correct position & the blank tile should be in the bottom row at the last spot on the right
+>* _SLIDER GAME:_ user clicks on one of the tiles touching the blank tile to switch positions. to win, all tiles should be in their correct position & the blank tile should be in the bottom row at the last spot on the right
 >* on game finish, the entire full photo is revealed as well as the amount of turns it took to complete
 >* **high scores board coming soon**